 The Law School fosters community and engagement with legal ideas through its centers and programs, hosting events throughout the year and supporting ongoing projects:

 The Institute of Judicial Administration solidifies NYU Law’s status as a non-partisan resource for the judicial community.
-Faculty Co-Directors Oscar Chase and Samuel Estreicher oversee IJA programming including annual appellate judges training seminars, workshops on special topics in the law, and the annual William Brennan Jr. Lecture on State Courts and Social Justice.
+IJA programming includes annual appellate judges training seminars, workshops on special topics in the law, and the annual William Brennan Jr. Lecture on State Courts and Social Justice.

 The Brennan Center for Justice is a non-partisan think tank and advocacy group focused on law and policy and dedicated to the causes of democracy and justice.
 With offices in New York and Washington, DC, the institute addresses such contemporary problems as voting rights, campaign finance reform, and mass incarceration.